chrisblutz/ece387-bluetooth/README.md

 - `bt_readUInt16()`/`bt_writeUInt16()` - reads/writes 16-bit unsigned integers

 See [the wiki page](https://github.com/chrisblutz/ece387-bluetooth/wiki/Documentation#uart-and-io) for a description of the different available write and read functions.

-*Note: Configuration commands will not work while the module is connected to a remote device, as the mechanisms used to send these commands to the module is the same as the one used to send data to the remote device.
-However, using the `bt_test()` function while connected to a remote device will cause a disconnection, and you will need to reconnect the devices, due to the functionality of the underlying `AT` command it uses.*

 ## Acknowledgements